dhis2/dhis2.github.io/_posts/2018-12-07-packages-and-conventions.md

 There is also [information on how to migrate from Lerna to Packages](https://github.com/dhis2/packages/blob/master/docs/migration-guide-from-lerna.md).

----

 ## :scissors: Apply the code style

-The default operational mode of `code-style` is to only format your staged files to allow you to split up commits without interference from the tool staging changes which were meant to be deferred.
+The default operational mode of `code-style` is to only format your staged files to allow you to split up commits without interference from the tool staging changes that were meant to be deferred.

 Of course, this won't do when the intention is to convert a project to use the standard formatting rules.
 To apply the code format to all files